 However, hearing aid use is still relatively low.
 In the UK, researchers estimated around 80% of those with hearing loss did not use hearing aids regularly.
 As hearing loss can develop as early as one’s 40s, the study’s results highlight the urgent need for early intervention with hearing aids when hearing loss begins to develop.

-The key takeaway of this study is that there is a link between hearing loss and the onset of cognitive decline.
-While the causal link between this is still unclear, the study shows that treating hearing loss through the regular use of hearing aids mitigates the risk of developing dementia by 42% relative to those who have untreated hearing loss.
+The key takeaway of these studies is that there is a link between hearing loss and the onset of cognitive decline.
+While the causal link between this is still unclear, these studies show that treating hearing loss through the regular use of hearing aids mitigates the risk of developing dementia by 42% relative to those who have untreated hearing loss.

 Living with dementia, both for the person with the condition and for their loved ones, can be a challenging experience.
 Dementia refers to a decline in mental ability that is severe enough to interfere with daily life.
 According to the World Health Organization, around 55 million people worldwide are living with dementia, and that number is growing each year.
 In the US, over 9 million people are expected to be suffering from dementia by 2030.